 Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 Intended learning outcomes: Present important features and possible values in reference to production or procurement order.
 Differentiate between order release according to demand, prediction, and consumption.
 Differentiate between production (or procurement) without, with infrequent, and with frequent order repetition.
-Identify the features flexibility of the order due date and type of long-term order.
-Explain the concepts of lot size, lot traceability, and loops in the order structure.
+Identify the feature flexibility of the order due date.

 Figure 4.4.4.1 shows the third group of features.